Organic Indian Tea: Authentic Indian tea, from Kerala to Darjeeling

 heart tea

-Assam, the country's leading tea-growing region, is known for its full-bodied teas, ideal for breakfast and sweetened with a dash of milk or cream
+Assam, the country’s leading tea-producing region, is known for its full-bodied teas, perfect for breakfast and which some enjoy softening with a splash of milk or cream.

-Darjeeling teas are perhaps India's most emblematic teas, and among the most famous in the world.
-The story of tea from this northeastern region, dubbed the champagne of tea, began in 1847 when Dr Arthur D Campbell successfully experimented with planting tea seeds from China.
+Darjeeling teas are perhaps the most iconic Indian teas and among the most famous in the world.
+The history of tea from this northeastern region of the country, nicknamed “the champagne of teas,” began in 1841 when Archibald Campbell, superintendent of Darjeeling for the British administration and a passionate botanist, successfully experimented with planting tea seeds brought from China.

-Nature did the rest...
-Set in the foothills of the Himalayas, with the majestic Mount Kangchenjunga as a backdrop, Darjeeling's climate, acidic soils and altitude are particularly favorable to tea growing.
-The tea bushes, some of which are over 150 years old, flourish at altitudes of between 400 and 2,000 metres, in an area of rich, unspoilt biodiversity bordering Bhutan and Nepal.
+With the region’s favorable conditions, nature did the rest.
+Located in the foothills of the Himalayas, with the majestic Mount Kangchenjunga as a backdrop, Darjeeling indeed benefits from a temperate climate, acidic soils, and an ideal altitude for tea cultivation.
+The tea plants, some of which are now over 150 years old, thrive at altitudes ranging from 400 to 2,000 meters in a region rich in biodiversity and well-preserved, bordering Bhutan and Nepal.

-Derived from a blend of five spices used in Ayurvedic medicine, Tchaï or Indian tea is a sweet and highly aromatic traditional beverage that can be enjoyed on any street corner in India.
-This black tea with cinnamon, ginger, cardamom, black pepper and cloves, topped up with milk and sugar, is a symbol of sharing and a feast for the senses.
+Derived from a blend of five spices used in Ayurvedic medicine, “chai” is a traditional Indian beverage made with Indian black tea that is both mild and highly aromatic, available on every street corner.
+This tea, flavored with cinnamon, ginger, cardamom, black pepper, and cloves, and sweetened with milk and sugar, is a symbol of sharing and a feast for the taste buds.

-From the confines of Rajasthan to the trading posts of Pondicherry, this national drink takes you to the heart of India and its customs.
+From the far reaches of Rajasthan to the street stalls of Pondicherry, this national drink takes you to the heart of India and its traditions.

-To protect this popular appellation, the Tea Board of India created a logo in 1983 to certify to consumers the origin of the teas they consume.
-In 2011, Annex II of European implementing regulation N°1050/2011 of 20/10/2011 establishes the PGI (Protected Geographical Indication) for Darjeeling teas.
-The European Union recognizes this logo as a guarantee of quality and details its use.
-Nearly 90 gardens are registered under the Protected Geographical Indication.
+To protect this designation—which encompasses 87 official tea gardens and whose popularity has attracted much envy—the Tea Board of India created a logo in 1983 that certifies to consumers the origin of the teas they consume.
+In 2011, Annex II of European Implementing Regulation No. 1050/2011 of October 20, 2011, established the Protected Geographical Indication (PGI) for Darjeeling teas.
+The European Union recognizes this logo as a mark of quality and specifies its use.

 Free samples